varshiniramanathan/3D-genome-analysis-tutorials/quickstart.md

 # A brief summary of Micro-C processing and outputs

 First, I will give a broad overview of how the data was processed, since it's easy to run a pipeline without understanding what went into it.
 In our pipeline (Resources:pipeline for Micro-C and RCMC), we use a standard sequencing aligner (bwa-mem2) with some extra flags to account for differences between typical paired-end libraries and Micro-C libraries.
 Then, we use pairtools to find read pairs where both ends aligned properly and where the read is unique.
-Finally, we store these uniquely mapped pairs in a .cool file, which allows us to store and access pairs efficiently.
+Finally, we store these uniquely mapped pairs in a .cool file, which allows us to store and access data efficiently.

 Since 3D genomics has low coverage compared to typical methods, we usually need to bin pairs from nearby genomic positions together to visualize and analyze data.
 People often refer to the size of the bin (how many genomic positions are pooled together into one bin) as "resolution," but it's hard to define resolution in the 3D genomics context.
 So, I will refer to this term as "binsize," and reserve "resolution" for metrics that actually measure the richness or quality of the dataset (more detail below).